Bury Lake Young Mariners

 Bury Lake Young Mariners is an RYA-certified sailing school and training centre for people of aged 7+ that has been in operation since 1983 at Bury Lake at Rickmansworth Aquadrome, Hertfordshire, England.
 The charity has more than 100 boats and each year enables around 7,500 mostly young people to go sailing.

 BLYM has no paid staff, and is run entirely by over 300 volunteers.

 History

 Lake Formation

 During the early 1900's, land between the River Colne and the Grand Union Canal was taken over by the Rickmansworth Gravel Company, in 1902.
 Dry and wet digging took place closer to Croxley Green, but once supplies were exhausted, digging moved to the Aquadrome area, starting firstly on Batchworth Lake and then moving on to Bury and Stockers Lakes.
 Steam cranes were used on flat pontoons, for the majority of the digging.
 It was sorted by means of size, with the original stones being returned to the lake, explaining the small islands in the Stockers and Batchworth lakes.
 Useful material that was collected, was used to build the original Wembley Stadium and the British Empire Exhibition of 1924.

-Sailing

-Rickmansworth Sailing Club was the original occupant of the lake, with the first evidence of sailing from the early 1930s.
-They vacated in 1960 when they acquired the freehold of Troy Lake, which sits just West of Harefield.
-Hertfordshire County Council took it over and began operation on Bury Lake, using it as an outdoor education centre, providing a fleet of twenty-five dinghies.
-In the Autumn of 1982, funding was withdrawn and a group of individuals founded Bury Lake Young Mariners as an independent charity.